sholtodouglas/sholtodouglas.github.io/_posts/2021-01-29-Learning from Play.md

 Once again - the answer wasn't in neat regularisation techniques, interesting rotation representations or adding proprioceptive features, it lay in core fixes:
 - Encouraging specific biases in the demonstration data
-- Training beyond what we thought was a plateau into the promised land
+- Venturing beyond the plateau in our training curves
 - Diagnosing overregularisation
 - Fixing gradient instabilities